(And way too much detail on transportation here.)

 Just Outside Tokyo

-Finally, if you get really tired of Big City life, there are some half-day excursions, e.g. Kamakura (though I’d argue not really worth it unless you really want out of the city), or slightly less frenetic nearby cities like Yokohama, or (farthest) Nara which has some amazing natural landscapes and unusually colorfully decorated historical structures.
+Finally, if you get really tired of Big City life, there are some half-day excursions, e.g. Kamakura (though I’d argue not really worth it unless you really want out of the city), or slightly less frenetic nearby cities like Yokohama, or (farthest) Nikko which has amazing natural landscapes and unusually colorfully decorated historical structures.
 And also…

 I love Hakone.
 A long-day or easy overnight trip from Tokyo on the romance car train (Odakyu, not JR).
 Looovely views of Mt Fuji.